-- HotAdd only works on SCSI disks.
-IDE disks and vRDMs are not supported. - · Datastores for the target VMs must be accessible to the vRanger VM. - · vRanger can only perform operations on VMs within the same data center. - HotAdd cannot be used if the VMFS block size of the datastore containing the VM folder for the target VM does not match the VMFS block size of the datastore containing the vRanger VM.
+- HotAdd only works on SCSI and SATA disks.
+IDE disks and vRDMs are not supported. - Datastores for the target VMs must be accessible to the vRanger VM. - vRanger can only perform operations on VMs within the same data center. - HotAdd cannot be used if the VMFS block size of the datastore containing the VM folder for the target VM does not match the VMFS block size of the datastore containing the vRanger VM.
 For example, if you back up a virtual disk on a datastore with 1 MB blocks, the proxy must also be on a datastore with 1 MB blocks. - Backing up thick disk requires the maximum disk size to be available.
-When backing up a thick disk, the vRanger VM's datastore must have at least as much space available as the maximum configured disk size for the VM to be backed up.
+When backing up a thick disk, the vRanger VM's datastore must have at least as much space available as the maximum configured disk size for the VM to be backed up. - When using vRanger with machine based HotAdd to backup encrypted VMs, the vRanger VM must also be encrypted. - When using vRanger with VA-based HotAdd to backup and replicate encrypted VMs, the VA must also be encrypted.